Help Us Eliminate Race and Ethnicity from College Admissions

 Donate

-SFFA Files Petition to Supreme Court in SFFA v.
+SFFA Files: Supreme Court oral argument in SFFA v.
 Harvard

-SFFA Files Appeal to Supreme Court in SFFA v.
-University of North Carolina
+SFFA Files: Supreme Court argument in SFFA v.
+UNC

 Were You Rejected from a College or University?